lakshygupta/C-Sharp-Resources/README.md

 * A Class is a group of related methods and variables.
 * On this object, you use the defined methods and variables.
-* You can create as many instances of your class as you want
+* You can create as many instances of your class as you want.

 ```c#